zarusz/LightDataInterface/README.md

 ### WebApi integration

 `[UnitOfWork]` attribute wraps controller's action in a transaction (`UnitOfWork`).
-When all executes fine the transaction is commited automatically, otherwise when an exception occurs the transaction is rolled back automatically.
+When the action executes successfully the transaction is commited automatically, otherwise when an exception occurs the transaction is rolled back automatically.

 ```CS
 [HttpPost]